WadeBarnes/indy-node/docs/source/NewNetwork/NewNetwork.md

 It goes more into details than [Starting a Network](../start-nodes.md).
 These instructions are intended to be used for a distributed or “production” level environment, but can be adapted to be used to build a private network.

-It ist heavily based on [Create New Indy Network](https://docs.google.com/document/d/1XE2QOiGWuRzWdlxiI9LrG9Am9dCfPXBXnv52wGHorNE).
+It is heavily based on [Create New Indy Network](https://docs.google.com/document/d/1XE2QOiGWuRzWdlxiI9LrG9Am9dCfPXBXnv52wGHorNE).

 ## Steps